TrojanEdit: Multimodal Backdoor Attack Against Image Editing Model

 \subsection{Experiments Settings}

-\textbf{Model.} We chose InstructPix2Pix~\cite{Brooks2023InstructPix2Pix:} as the target model, a widely adopted image editing model.
+\textbf{Model.} We chose four SOTA text-based image dditing model (InstructPix2Pix~\cite{Brooks2023InstructPix2Pix:}, SDEdit-OC~\cite{SDEdit-OC}, T2L~\cite{Text2live} and SDEdit-E~\cite{Sdedit}) as the target model, a widely adopted image editing model.
 Note that TrojanEdit can also be implemented on any other text-based image editing diffusion model, as our attack is executed by contaminating the diffusion process.

 \textbf{Dataset.} We use a subset of the LAION-400M (Open Dataset of CLIP-Filtered 400 Million Image-Text Pairs) dataset~\cite{schuhmann2021laion}, dividing it into a training set and a testing set in a 1:9 ratio.
 We train and test using the image-text pairs in the subset.
-Details about the subset can be found in the appendix.

-\textbf{Implementation details.} We adopt a lightweight approach by fine-tuning the pre-trained InstructPix2Pix.
-We train our model on an NVIDIA A800 GPU with a batch size of 16.
-For the three types of backdoors, we train the model for 3K steps.
-The poisoning rate is consistently set to 0.1 across all three backdoor attacks, and we also compare the effects of different poisoning rates in the following experiments.
+\textbf{Implementation details.} We adopt a lightweight approach by fine-tuning the pre-trained.
+We train the model on an NVIDIA A800 GPU with a batch size of 16.
+For each type of backdoor, we train the model for 3K steps.
+The poisoning rate is consistently set to 0.04 across all three backdoor attacks, and we also compare the effects of different poisoning rates in the following experiments.